For All Vehicle Claims

 2. A price is agreed for a vehicle and the criminal pays by credit card (CC)

-3. Unknown to all but the criminal, the card is being used fraudulently – it may belong to another, a clone …
+3. Unknown to all but the criminal, the card is being used dishonestly – for example, it may belong to another.

-4. The dealer is satisfied with the method d of payment (CC) is valid, good and upon payment, which raises no alarm, the dealer hands over the car, keys, documents etc.
+4. The dealer is satisfied that the payment method (CC) is valid, good, and accepts this.
+No alarm is raised, the dealer hands over the car, keys, documents etc.

 5. A FRAUD is committed

-It is here the differentiation between FRAUD and THEFT is telling.
+It is here that the differentiation between FRAUD and THEFT may be telling.

-• With THEFT there is no ‘giving’ and the crime is identified by the victim promptly – their car has been stolen, it has been taken without their consent.
-It is reported to the police immediately.
+• With THEFT, there is no ‘giving’ of the property (vehicle) and with THEFT, the offence is commonly promptly identified by the victim – their car has been stolen, it was nto where they left it but has been taken without their consent.
+The taking is reported to the police immediately.

-• With FRAUD the victim, unaware they are being tricked, willingly parts with the vehicle believing a valid transaction occurred.
+• With FRAUD, the victim, unaware they have been tricked, willingly parts with the vehicle (keys & documentation), believing a valid transaction has occurred.

 To return to the above continuity:

 6. The criminal knows it is only a matter of time before their fraudulent conduct will come to light.
-They advertise the vehicle for sale and may even have done so whilst negotiating the purchase.
-The criminal does not want possession of the vehicle but to convert this ill-gotten gain to cash.
+They advertise the vehicle for sale, and may even have done so whilst negotiating the purchase.
+The criminal is unlikely to want to possess the vehicle under its original identity for long, but to convert this ill-gotten gain to cash.

-Often a STOLEN vehicle has its identity changed to dupe a potential purchaser, with FRAUD the criminal has no concern about the vehicle identity and can concentrate in disguising theirs alone – they have a ‘window of opportunity‘ in which to sell the vehicle … it must be disposed of before the deception is discovered and the vehicle is sought.
+Often, a STOLEN vehicle has its identity changed to dupe a potential purchaser.
+With FRAUD, the criminal has less immediate concern about the vehicle identity and can concentrate on disguising their idetity – they have a ‘window of opportunity‘ in which to sell the vehicle … it can be disposed of on its original VRM before the deception is discovered and the vehicle is circulated ‘wanted’ – placed to the PNC LoS register.

-8. The criminal vendor may well agree to meet the buyer half-way between them – this suits the crook, it adds to the confusion and takes advantage of the police cross-border difficulties (who does, or can be bothered to do, what?):
+8. The criminal vendor may agree to meet the buyer halfway between them – this can suit criminals, adding to the confusion by taking advantage of police cross-border difficulties (who does, or can be troubled to do, what?):

-• A constabulary has the original taking FRAUD recorded
+• A constabulary has the original taking by deception crime, the offence of FRAUD recorded

 • The transaction will occur in another jurisdiction

-9. A due diligence check of the vehicle by the IP using a publicly available service reveals no adverse history; the vehicle is not on finance, not a previous total loss and not stolen.
+9. A due diligence check of the vehicle by the IP, using a publicly available service, reveals no STOLEN marker, the vehicle is not on finance (it was obtained by CC) , not a previous total loss, and not stolen.

-10. Satisfied, the IP, unaware the vendor is a crook and the vehicle was obtained from another by FRAUD, hands over their hard-earned monies
+10. Satisfied, the IP, unaware the vehicle was obtained from another by FRAUD, hands over their hard-earned money, commonly cash is demanded, and should be avoided!

-11. The CC company learns that the card was used FRAUDULENTLY, possibly the CC company has removed the funds from the dealer’s account.
+11. The CC company learns that the card was used FRAUDULENTLY.
+Possibly, the CC company promptly removed the purchase funds from the dealer’s account.

-12. The dealer, alerted to the issue, reports the matter to the police.
+12. The dealer, alerted to their loss of dunds, reports the matter to the police.

-• The dealer likely has no insurance for FRAUD – they may well have cover if the vehicle had been STOLEN
+• The motor dealer likely has no insurance for FRAUD – they may well have had cover had the vehicle been STOLEN

 From here on, things start to go awry …